Ralph Buchsbaum: Personal life and career

 Buchsbaum was born in 1907, in Chickasha, Indian Territory, now part of Oklahoma.
 He earned his Ph.D. in zoology from the University of Chicago in 1932 and continued there as a faculty member until 1950, when he moved to the University of Pittsburgh.
+He received the Quantrell Award.

 Buchsbaum married Mildred Shaffer (University of Chicago SB 1932, SM 1933).
 She was a research assistant who worked on anti-leukemia drugs.
 The Buchsbaums had two children, a daughter Vicki and a son Monte.
 John Pearse was their son-in-law.

 In 1952, he founded the Boxwood Press to publish his laboratory guide and later expanded into publishing other books, mostly about science.
 Mildred Shaffer Buchsbaum was an editor for the company.
 She died January 16, 1996; she was 83.

 Although he is remembered for his books, his research was mainly in tissue culture.
 Ralph and Mildred Buchsbaum were the first to create chimeras between the green alga Chlorella and chick fibroblast cells (Science 80: 408-409, 1934).
 He worked closely with Harold Urey to find a way to use the ratio of oxygen isotopes to determine temperatures in previous eras (Bull.
 Geol.
 Soc.
 Amer.
 64: 1315-1326, 1953).
 (See Oxygen isotope ratio cycle.)

 He retired from the university in 1972 but continued to write and run the Boxwood Press.
 He died February 11, 2002, in Pacific Grove, California, of heart failure.
 His son, Monte Buchsbaum, will run the Boxwood Press.